 In the particular case of investment property, fair value corresponds to the market appraisal of the asset in its current condition by independent experts.
 To determine fair value at 31 December 2016, appraisals were requested in accordance with the criteria established by Ministerial Order ECO/805/2003 when the latest available appraisal was over two years old.
-For properties with a gross carrying amount of less than EUR 250,000 statistical appraisals are used.
+Statistical appraisals were used for properties with a gross carrying amount of less than EUR 250 thousand.

-In this respect, CaixaBank has a corporate policy that guarantees the professional competence and the independence and objectivity of external valuation agencies as provided for in legislation, under which these agencies must comply with neutrality and credibility requirements so that use of their estimates does not undermine the reliability of their valuations.
-This policy stipulates that all valuation agencies and appraisers used by the CaixaBank in Spain must be included in the Bank of Spain's Official Registry and that their valuations be performed in accordance with the methodology set out in Ministerial Order ECO/805/2003, of 27 March.
-The main appraisers and valuation agencies with which CaixaBank worked in Spain in 2016 are listed in Note 16.
+In this respect, the CaixaBank Group has a corporate policy that guarantees the professional competence and the independence and objectivity of external valuation agencies as provided for in legislation, under which these agencies must comply with neutrality and credibility requirements so that use of their estimates does not undermine the reliability of their valuations.
+This policy stipulates that all valuation agencies and appraisers used by the Group in Spain must be included in the Bank of Spain's Official Registry and that their valuations be performed in accordance with the methodology set out in Ministerial Order ECO/805/2003, of 27 March.
+The main appraisers and valuation agencies with which the CaixaBank Group worked in Spain in 2016 are listed in Note 19.